by Wolfgang Scheppe

 We agreed that an important project for contemporary art publishing is to investigate lost or little-known historical works, creating new contexts for older bodies of work.
 Mousse Publishing project “Gay – The Encounter, Fragments of Life, Moments of Common Life” is very much in this genre, proposing to publish for the first time an archive of photographs of Giordano Bonora from the 1980s.
 Portraiture of the transgender community in Bologna in the 1980s with critical texts by scholars and queer theorists are as timely as ever.

-The project will be presented for the first time on the occasion of the 2019 edition of FLAT (November 1-3).
+The project has been presented for the first time on the occasion of the 2019 edition of FLAT (November 1-3).

 photo: Giordano Bonora, Momenti di vita comune, 1980